Social policy of the Obama administration: Disability rights

-LGBT rights
+LGBTQ rights

 On March 15, 2007, Obama stated, "I do not agree...that homosexuality is immoral."
 During the July 23, 2007, CNN/YouTube debate, he further stated, "... we've got to make sure that everybody is equal under the law.
 And the civil unions that I proposed would be equivalent in terms of making sure that all the rights that are conferred by the state are equal for same-sex couples as well as for heterosexual couples."
 Obama supports expanding the protections afforded by hate crimes statutes to cover crimes committed against individuals because of sexual orientation or gender identity.
-He also called for full equality for gays during his second inaugural address on January 21, 2013, saying, "Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law — for if we are truly created equal, then surely the love we commit to one another must be equal as well."
+He also called for full equality for gay people during his second inaugural address on January 21, 2013, saying, "Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law — for if we are truly created equal, then surely the love we commit to one another must be equal as well."
 This was the first time that a president mentioned gay rights or the word "gay" in an inaugural address.

-LGBT in the military
+LGBTQ in the military

 He also stated his opposition to the U.S. military's "Don't ask, don't tell" policy, and signed a bill repealing it.

-LGBT and hate crimes
+LGBTQ and hate crimes

 On October 28, 2009, Obama signed the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, which added gender, sexual orientation, gender identity, and disability to the federal hate crimes law.

-LGBT and anti-discrimination laws
+LGBTQ and anti-discrimination laws

-Obama has said that he would sign into law the Employment Non-Discrimination Act, which — if passed — would prohibit discrimination in hiring and employment on the basis of sexual orientation or gender identity.
+Obama has said that he would sign into law the Employment Non-Discrimination Act, which – if passed – would prohibit discrimination in hiring and employment on the basis of sexual orientation or gender identity.

 On July 21, 2014, Obama signed Executive Order 13672, adding "gender identity" to the categories protected against discrimination in hiring in the federal civilian workforce and both "sexual orientation" and gender identity" to the categories protected against discrimination in hiring and employment on the part of federal government contractors and sub-contractors.

-LGBT adoption
+LGBTQ adoption

 Obama has said that he supports same-sex couples adopting children.
 Obama extended the Family and Medical Leave Act of 1993 to cover employees taking unpaid leave to care for the children of same-sex partners.